for the October 2018 traineeship session

 The traineeship programme is open to university graduates, from all over the world who have a:

 You must have completed at least 3-years of study with a degree to apply for a Blue Book traineeship.
-Only if you have a certificate or an official confirmation from your university that you have at least a 3-year degree will you be eligible to apply.
+Only if you have a certificate or official confirmation from your university that you have at least a 3-year degree will you be eligible to apply.

 You can apply once per session but as many times as you want until you are finally selected.
 If you do not pass the pre-selection, or you are in the Blue Book but not selected for a traineeship, you will have to submit again your application.
 The same pre-selection process will apply without guarantee that you will make it to the final stage: Blue Book, next time round.

 As a non-EU citizen, you must have a very good and certified knowledge of at least one of working languages of the European Commission (English, French or German).

-The level of linguistic knowledge must qualify as "very good knowledge", be accompanied by duly certified proof and correspond to a C1/C2 level in accordance with the Common European Framework of Reference for Languages.
+The level of linguistic knowledge must qualify as "very good knowledge" and be accompanied by duly certified proof and correspond to a C1/C2 level in accordance with the Common European Framework of Reference for Languages.

-If you apply for translation traineeships (in the Directorate-General for Translation) you must be able to translate into your main language (normally your native language) from 2 other official EU languages (source languages):
+If you apply for translation traineeships (in the Directorate-General for Translation) you must be able to translate into your main (target) language (normally your native language) from 2 other official EU languages (source languages):

 You can only apply for one type of traineeship at a time – administrative or translation.

 People who have previously done more than 6 weeks (or a period of 42 calendar days) of in-service training or work (paid or unpaid) for any of the European institutions, bodies or agencies, in EU-delegations or for Members of Parliament (MEPs) or Advocates General at the EUCJ are excluded.